 In this How to Meditate for Beginners guide, you’ll learn the ins and outs of mindfulness meditation, how to implement it in your own life, as well as the many benefits that you can expect to accrue once you start practicing it consistently.
 However, before we get started, I have a few questions for you.

 Have you ever taken a step back and objectively observed the contents of your thoughts?
 Have you ever noticed when you’re thinking and when you’re not thinking?
-Do you find yourself often daydreaming, completely lost in the contents of your thoughts, unsure as to how to meditate properly?
+Do you find yourself often daydreaming, completely lost in the contents of your thoughts, unsure as to how mindfulness meditation works?

 Is your mind often still, resilient, at peace with that which you cannot control, and therefore anchored in the present moment, unhinged from thoughts about the past for the future?
 Or is your mind on the opposite end of the spectrum?

 Perhaps you find that you immediately start talking to yourself the moment your alarm goes off in the morning.
 Such mental chatter may be, “Ugh, time to get up and get ready for work.
 I’m so sleepy.
 I wish I could just call in sick today.
 I hope Ashley isn’t working with me.
 God knows I don’t need to deal with her again today.
 Why is it so cold in this house?
 Okay, I’m up.
 Damn, I have to piss bad.”

 For most of us, such idle conversations with oneself occurs on a near constant basis without us ever being consciously aware of it.
 Most of us wake up talking to ourselves all day long until we finally talk ourselves to sleep at the day’s end.
 If you think you’re impervious to such mindlessness, then I encourage you to sit back and see how long it takes before a thought pops into your mind.